vyduck/embed-pages/README.md

 # embed-pages
  A module to display different pages on a discord embed.
-And idea copied from @Moros0741
+An idea copied from @Moros0741